 There are compelling reasons to choose short-term mortgages and long-term loans.
 Nevertheless, the best way to decide is to consult with a WA State home finance and real estate professional.

 FHA loan limits in Pierce County are increased for 2021 as a result of rising prices in the county.
 We’ll discuss how much the limits increased for 2021, and what that means for you.

-Do you plan to use an FHA loan to buy a home in Pierce County, Washington in 2017?
-If so, you could have an extra $51,750 to work with.
-That’s how much the loan limits are going up next year, due to home price increases.
-In 2017, the FHA loan limit for a single-family home purchased within the county will rise to $592,250.
+Do you plan to use an FHA loan to buy a home in Pierce County, Washington in 2021?
+The FHA loan limit for a single-family home purchased within the county is $776,250.

-On December 1, 2016, the Department of Housing and Urban Development (HUD) announced that it would be raising loan limits for FHA-insured mortgages in most counties across the country.
-These changes were made in response to significant home-price increases that occurred in 2016, across much of the country.
+In early December 2020, the Department of Housing and Urban Development (HUD) announced that it would be raising loan limits for FHA-insured mortgages in all counties across the country.
+These changes were made in response to significant home-price increases that occurred in 2020, across much of the country.